Walter Garstang: Academic career

+Evo-devo

+In his time, Haeckel's biogenic law was being replaced, but biologists were not sure what exactly should replace it.
+Some preferred to discard it completely, so that development and evolution are not related.
+Garstang preferred to modify it.

+According to Garstang, ontogeny recapitulates phylogeny when characters at one stage of development are required for the other characters at subsequent stages.
+This is his "stepping stone model".

+Small changes in the early embryo development can result in large changes in the adult form, a source of evolutionary novelty.

+Garstang also argued that ontogeny creates [aspects of] phylogeny, in that embryonic development puts constraints on evolution, favoring particular evolutionary outcomes while excluding others.

 Garstang's hypothesis

 Garstang made the radical suggestion that the chordates evolved from the larvae of another group, whether the larvae of hemichordates or of echinoderms, by progenesis (which Garstang called "neoteny").
 Echinoderm larvae, like chordates, are bilaterally symmetric.
 Especially notable are their similarities to larvae of hemichordates, which are a step closer to chordates as they share two of the five most commonly noted chordate characteristics, namely a hollow neural tube and pharyngeal slits.